 The best part about sea kayaking is getting to remote locations and thats what we do!
 The most inaccessible stretch of the park lies north of your cabins and offers the best sea kayaking opportunities.
 We use double expedition style sea kayaks and load up our lunch and swimmers for a day out exploring isolated beaches and islands.
 If you lucky spot dolphins and whales and put up the sails for an afternoon sail back to camp.
 In the evening take a guided spotlight walk to find Possums and Powerful Owls.
 Included: Breakfast, Lunch, Dinner.

 With various options for hiking within the park your spoilt for choice!
 Amazing sandstone summits for views or leisurely coastal trails to beaches, your guides will discuss the options and preferences for the group, either way you will continue to discover and fall in love with the area. (enjoy lunch on route).
 Breakfast, Lunch,

 The end of the day three activity, marks the end of your 3 day tour.

-Optional : Many people book accommodation in Batemans Bay town for the last evening and the group often get together to enjoy a restaurant dinner in Batemans Bay, your guides would love to join you.
+Optional : We can swap activities, some people choose to hike or kayak for all 3 days.
+Also many people book accommodation in Batemans Bay town for the last evening and the group often get together to enjoy a restaurant dinner in Batemans Bay, your guides would love to join you.

 Or email us for more info: Info@regionx.com.au